 The following sections describe the functions of each palette in detail.

-The Tools palette contains most of the elements required to draw a plan.
+The Tools palette contains most of the elements required to annotate a swept path plan.
 The tools are separated into three categories, detailed in the Tables below:

 |Distance marker||Mark the distance between two points|